Chime92/kelichau.github.io/README.md

 # Keli Chau's Official Website

-This website is a portfolio collection of my photography, film, designs, and web development works so that clients can view examples and contact information.
+This website is a portfolio collection of my photography, film, designs, and web development works so that clients can view contact information and examples.
 It is constantly being updated as I continue to grow as an artist and web developer.

 ## Built With